 One of the simplest ways to warm your floor in the winter is to add someto your space!
 This time-tested solution can add coziness and extra cushion, help protect your floors, and even make your room look more stylish.
 Best of all, an area rug by the side of your bed can make setting your feet down on the floor in the morning much more comfortable.

 Have questions about keeping your floors warm and toasty in the coming months?
 The professionals at Pucher's Decorating Centers can help!
-Visit us at Berea, OH for other great tips on winter flooring issues.
+Visit us at Broadview Heights, OH for other great tips on winter flooring issues.